sodumdeva/social-support-ai-workflow/INSTALLATION_GUIDE.md

 python scripts/complete_setup.py
 ```

-This will automatically install all dependencies, set up the database, install local LLMs, and configure the system.
+This will automatically install all dependencies, set up the database, install local LLMs, initialize ChromaDB with sample data, and configure the system.

 ## 📝 Manual Installation (Step-by-Step)